 Tool Type: Feature request tool

-Productboard simplifies collecting and managing feature requests from real users and stakeholders.
+Productboard is a great product discovery platform.
+It simplifies collecting and managing feature requests from real users and stakeholders.
 Collecting feature requests provides accurate insights into what users want, allowing you to build a product that will resonate with your target audience.

 Besides collecting feedback, Productboard can help you prioritize requests and visualize them on a roadmap.
-The tool uses AI to provide easy-to-understand summaries of trending requests, simplifying feature prioritization.
+The tool uses AI (Spark) to synthesize feedback faster, create detailed product briefs, and run deep competitive analysis.
+It also helps align product strategy with customer needs and business objectives.

 Features